-Mycorrhizae forms an invaluable part of ecosystems around the world, and can be found in some form or another in just about any ecosystem.
+Mycorrhizae forms an invaluable part of ecosystems around the world and can be found in some form or another in just about any ecosystem.
 In many places, whole forests and ecosystems wouldn’t exist at all without their mycorrhizal friends!!!

-In short: to all newbies Bonsai friends who read this article: Don’t take just one person’s word or video for the Bonsai truth!
+In short: to all newbies, and Bonsai friends who read this article: Don’t take just one person’s word or video for the Bonsai truth!
 Because the number of video views doesn’t show if anyone is a knowledgeable Bonsai authority or not!
 But their Bonsai/work often dos!
-Look things up in books and online or watch video from people that truly know what they are talking about!
+Look things up in books and online or watch videos from people that truly know what they are talking about!
 Join a Bonsai Club and talk, ask and learn there from the people with experience and Bonsai that clearly show that they understand Bonsai!

 Cheers and stay safe,